TN 6 (03-17)

 a.
 1-Year rule

-A determination or decision can be reopened and revised for up to 1 year from the date of the notice of the initial determination or decision for any reason.
+We can reopen and revise a determination or decision for up to 1 year from the date of the notice of the initial determination or decision for any reason.

 b.
 2-Year rule

-A determination or decision can be reopened and revised for up to 2 years from the date of the notice of the initial determination or decision upon a finding of “good cause.”
-(Criteria described in SI 04070.010F.5.)
-A specific finding of good cause must be expressly found, if the 1-year rule does not apply.
+We can reopen and revise a determination or decision for up to 2 years from the date of the notice of the initial determination or decision upon a finding of “good cause.”
+For the described criteria, see SI 04070.010F.5. in this section.
+We must make a specific finding of good cause, if the 1-year rule does not apply.

 c.
 Indefinite reopening

-A determination or decision can be reopened and revised at any time upon a finding of “fraud” or “similar fault.”
+We can reopen and revise a determination or decision at any time upon a finding of “fraud” or “similar fault.”
 (See SI 04070.020)

 5. Good cause for reopening under the 2-year rule